olivier-sutter/DeepRL-P3-CollaborationAndCompetition/REPORT.md

 ## Ornstein-Uhlenbeck

-I've also used the Ornstein-Uhlenbeck process (as suggested in the previously mentioned paper by Google DeepMind), which adds a certain amount of noise to the action values at each timestep and therefore allows the arm to maintain velocity and explore the action space.
+I've also used the Ornstein-Uhlenbeck process (as suggested in the previously mentioned paper by Google DeepMind), which adds a certain amount of noise to the action values at each timestep and therefore allows the agents to explore the action space.

 ## Gradient clipping